ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 # Adding and deleting prefix filters
 {: #adding-prefix-filters}

-With prefix filtering, you can set an ordered list of prefix route filters for a transit gateway connection.
+Prefix filtering allows you to set an ordered list of filters that determine the routes your transit gateway should accept or deny.
 {: shortdesc}

 ## Before you begin